 So how can you identify the right protective equipment for you, helping you to enjoy the sport rather than constantly worrying about injuries?

 Starting at the feet and working upwards, your first point of call will be your rugby boots.
 Boots may not necessarily seem like 'protection', but in terms of your safety choosing the right pair is essential as a slip at the wrong time, for example in a scrum, can be very dangerous.
-You can discover more about how to choose the right pair of rugby boots on our previous post.

 Upper body protection products are often generically known as 'shoulder pads', yet some products also offer impact protection for the arms and torso too.
 On the hottest of days, even the most breathable shoulder pads can make you feel very warm simply due to the fact that it adds an extra (in places padded) layer.
 However, for the majority of the year this is not an issue, and once you get used to wearing shoulder pads you can almost forget you're wearing them, whilst still benefitting from the extra padding.